rh12503/tip/README.md

 2. For any images with placeholders, change the `src` attribute to `data-src`.

+The library will look for a placeholder asset at the same location as the original image.
 All operations are done on the original `img` tag, so any formatting applied to the original image will be retained!

 ## Generating placeholders